Burmese King Mindon’s Ploughing Ceremony

 Today, the iron image Sandamani is enshrined on the site of King Mindon’s temporary palace “Nan Myey Bontha”.
 In 1866, a rebellion broke out at Nan Myey Bontha led by Mindon’s two sons Prince Myin Kun and Myin Khone Taing.
 Though King Mindon narrowly escaped assassination, his brother Crown Prince Kanaung, and Princes Malun, Saku, and Pyinsi were killed in his defence.
 Nan Myey Bontha was dismantled, and the fallen princes were entombed on the site.
 A year later in 1867, Sandarmani iron image was enshrined in a brick temple about two cubits afar from the tombs.
 As the iron image is now heavily gilt, it looks like a gold image.

 The second statue was a thara khan wood statue of 2 ½ inches, said to be one of the statues carved out of the Thiknet wood which King Alaungsithu of the Bagan dynasty received as a gift from Sakka deva, during his maritime journey along Myanmar sea coasts.
 It was enshrined in Anya Thiha taw pagoda on an island near Thabeikkyin town.
 This pagoda was the favourite place for pilgrimage by Myanmar kings not only because of the sublimity of the pagoda but also of the scenic beauty of the island.
 It was during his visit to this pagoda that King Singu (1976 – 1782), son of King Hsinbyushin was overthrown by his cousin Prince of Phaungka who took over the Inwa Palace with his armed followers.
-On rushing back to Inwa, King Singu Min met his untimely end by the sword of Bodawpaya.
+On rushing back to Inwa, King Singu Min met his untimely end with the sword of Bodawpaya.

 Since then, Anya Thiha taw pagoda became associated with that tragic event.
-No later Myanmar king dared visit it for fear of losing his life.
+No, later Myanmar king dared visit it for fear of losing his life.
 But when and why the little thanakhan statue enshrined there, appeared in the shrine room of Mandalay palace?
 It may have been either King Mindon or one of his predecessors who brought the said statue to the palace to worship as he dared not risk losing his life and throne in the same way King Singu Min did.

-(Note: On the 11th November 2012 an earth quake magnitude 6.8 at Thabeikkyin which damaged Anya Thiha Taw pagoda situated on an island in the Ayeyarwady River)
+(Note: On the 11th November 2012 an earthquake magnitude 6.8 at Thabeikkyin which damaged Anya Thiha Taw pagoda situated on an island in the Ayeyarwady River)

-When the British occupied Mandalay palace, after deposing and deporting King Thibaw and the royal family to Ratnagiri in India, all treasures in the palace were looted including images and statues made of gold and precious stones.
+When the British occupied Mandalay Palace, after deposing and deporting King Thibaw and the royal family to Ratnagiri in India, all treasures in the palace were looted including images and statues made of gold and precious stones.
 The remainder were collected and sent to Shwe Kyi Myint pagoda located in the southwest outside the palace city.
 The small statue is now on display in the Sanctorum of Shwe Kyi Myint temple, west Mandalay.

 Information source: https://www.gnlm.com.mm/